Tjanpi (wild harvested grass) with pink and lilac wool, and red and natural raffia stitching

 Chriselda Farmer is an artist belonging to the Ngaanyatjarra language and cultural group in Western Australia.

-Chriselda was taught to make baskets by her mother-in-law and prominent Tjanpi artists Nancy Jackson.
-She has adopted the minarri-rich (grass used in Tjanpi weaving) coil-style characteristic of basket-makers in the Ngaanyatjarra communities, which creates baskets with the minarri visible between stitches.
-Chriselda has refined this into her own unique style by neatly laying the minarri strands in narrow coils and sewing them in with brightly coloured raffia.
-Since attending a Tjanpi Weaving Masterclass in 2016, Chriselda has also been sculpting with the minarri, focusing on animals such as papa(dog) and tinka (goannas).
+Chriselda was fortunate enough to be taught basket-making and fibre sculpting by her mother-in-law and prominent Tjanpi artist Nancy Nanana Jackson.
+She quickly adopted the same Minarri (grass) rich coil-style characteristic of basket-makers in the Ngaanyatjarra communities, which creates baskets with the Minarri visible between stitches.
+Chriselda has refined this into her own unique style by neatly laying the Minarri strands in narrow coils and sewing them in with brightly coloured raffia.
+Since attending a Tjanpi weaving masterclass in 2016, Chriselda has also been sculpting with the Minarri, focusing on animals such as papas (dogs), tinkas (goannas), and tjulpu (birds).

 Chriselda had her debut exhibition with Tjanpi in 2018 at Revealed at Fremantle Arts Centre WA.
 Chriselda’s contribution to this exhibition was in the form of a rabbit sculpture being chased by a series of punu (wood) snakes.